Color blind perspective, glasses and flowers

 We typically think of sight-impaired individuals when we talk about accessibility on websites.
 Devices called screen readers to aid blind users to interpret the content on a webpage.
 But there is a list of other disabilities we account for as well.

-Physical Disabilities
+Physical Disabilities and Digital Design

 Sight Impairment

 Sight impaired individuals have varying degrees of blindness.
 When I was growing up, my father would come home from work, loosen his tie, set his hat on the kitchen desk, and his suit jacket would drape over the desk chair.
-He would take his drink into the Family Room, settle in his favorite easy chair, and read the newspaper until it was time for dinner.
+He would take his drink into the family room, settle in his favorite easy chair and read the newspaper until it was time for dinner.
 Many years later, on one of my trips to visit, he was settled into his easy chair, newspaper in his lap, but now he had a 6” diameter magnifying glass and a bright light hovering over the paper.
 You see, he had lost an eye, and the remaining eye only had partial vision.
 Today, we can build websites to increase font size, and devices can add a higher level of light contrast.

 In web design, we consider color contrast.
 Yellow on green, red on black, or white on light blue, can be unreadable for someone who is colorblind.
 We have online tools available to determine the percentage of contrast when we design.

-For users with cataracts, migraines, macular degeneration, or many other ailments leading to blurry vision, text must be able to zoom to 200%.
+For users with cataracts, migraines, macular degeneration or many other ailments leading to blurry vision, text must be able to zoom to 200%.

 A screen reader is a device used by the blind to relay information to them either through braille or voice from a website.
 This is where development plays a large role in accessible websites.
 The page should have options for the user to skip navigation, tab through headings, and relate information from a table correctly.
 I’m sharing a video below that was an eye opener for me.